Do you want to know more about basic SEO for architects in 2022 and beyond?

 - areaarchitecture.com (or .co.uk if based in the UK)

 Web hosting providers matter

 Do your research before picking a host.

-Poor hosting can have terrible consequences for architects and result in malware attacks, loss of data, negative SEO rankings, your emails marked as spam and overall, a potential for lost revenue.
+Poor hosting can have terrible consequences for architects and result in malware attacks, loss of data, negative SEO rankings, your emails being marked as spam, and overall, the potential for lost revenue.